yahiko00/pixi-particles/README.md

 A particle system library for the [PixiJS](https://github.com/pixijs/pixi.js) library.
 Also, we created an [interactive particle editor](http://pixijs.github.io/pixi-particles-editor/) to design and preview custom particle emitters which utilitze PixiParticles.

+## Fork notes

+This fork allows to integrate seamlessly this module to a project using Browserify.
+I simply changed the `main` item in _package.json_ in order to reference `src/index.js`.

+Yahiko

 ## Sample Usage

 Please see the examples for various pre-made particle configurations.